top of page

 Screen Shot 2023-01-19 at 5.39.20 PM.png

-We conducted unmoderated remote usability testing and gathered several recommendations for updates based on the results.
+We conducted unmoderated remote usability testing with our prototype and gathered several recommendations for updates based on the results.

 Sample Recommendations